sbelidhe07/SortingAlgoVisualizer/README.md

 * Modifying the script to include PathFinding , Binary Search Tree and various other algorithm(s) (This way all the algorithm(s) can be visualized at one place)
 * Modifying the script to display Time Complexity info
 * Updating the visualization to 3D layout
+* Displaying the flow steps in the pseudo format so that everyone understands the algorithm easily

 ###### Note : This concept was taken from https://github.com/PushkaraSharma/Visualize_DS repository and applied few changes as per my need